Employment Lawyers in Pennsylvania

 No one deserves to be in a hostile work environment.
 You have the right to work in a safe, professional environment without harassment or degrading treatment.
-If you believe that you are suffering from illegally harassment at work because of your race, color, ancestry, gender, religion, disability, or sexual orientation, call Kitay Law Offices at 1-888-KITAY-LAW to speak to one of our experienced employment lawyers in Pennsylvania.
+If you believe that you are suffering from illegal harassment at work because of your race, color, ancestry, gender, religion, disability, or sexual orientation, call Kitay Law Offices at 1-888-KITAY-LAW to speak to one of our experienced employment lawyers in Pennsylvania.

 Both state and federal law protect you from retaliation by your employer for complaining about illegal discrimination or harassment.
 The law also protects you if you participate in someone else’s complaint of illegal discrimination or harassment.
 If you believe your employer retaliated against you because you complained about its discriminatory treatment of you or others, you may be entitled to compensation.